AidanAlsaadoun1/AidanAlsaadoun1/README.md

 ### About

-Founding engineer at Sprintworks, building from zero.
+Founding engineer at sprintworks, building from zero.
 Seven years of shipping production systems across gambling, public sector, finance, and consultancy — wherever the systems are regulated, high-throughput, or both.
 I specialise in TypeScript, Java, and Node.js on the application side, and AWS for everything underneath.

 ---